niqdev/devops/docs/kubernetes.md

 ![kubernetes-run](img/kubernetes-run.png)

 * One of the most fundamental Kubernetes principles is that instead of telling Kubernetes exactly what actions it should perform, you're only *declaratively changing the desired state* of the system and letting Kubernetes examine the current actual state and *reconcile* it with the desired state
-* A **label** is an arbitrary key-value pair you attach to a resource, which is then utilized when selecting resources using *label selectors* and a resource can have more than one label
-* **Annotations** are key-value pairs like labels, but they aren't meant to hold identifying information and can hold up to 256 KB
-* Using multiple **namespaces** allows to split complex systems with numerous components into smaller distinct groups and resource names only need to be unique within a namespace
-* A **pod** is a group of one or more tightly related containers that will always run together on the same worker node and in the same Linux namespace(s).
-Each pod is like a separate logical machine with its own IP, hostname, processes, and so on, running a single application
-* **Services** represent a static location for a group of one or more pods that all provide the same service.
-Requests coming to the IP and port of the service will be forwarded to the IP and port of one of the pods belonging to the service at that moment
-* A **ReplicationController** is a resource that ensures its pods are always kept running and an exact number of pods always matches its label selector, even if a node disappears.
-It's made by
-    - a *label selector*, which determines what pods are in the ReplicationController's scope
-    - a *replica count*, which specifies the desired number of pods that should be running
-    - a *pod template*, which is used when creating new pod replicas
-* A **ReplicaSet** behaves exactly like a ReplicationController (old), but it has more expressive pod selectors
-* A **DaemonSet** is mostly for specific case like infrastructure-related pods that perform system-level operations in which a pod must run on each and every node in the cluster and each node needs to run exactly one instance of the pod, for example log collector and resource monitor

 * *Resource* definition example

 ```